Skip to main content

 Process

-Task A: Register an application for SecureAuth IAM
+Task A: Register an application for SecureAuth Connect

-To integrate Microsoft Entra ID with SecureAuth IAM, you need to register an application in the Azure portal.
+To integrate Microsoft Entra ID with SecureAuth Connect, you need to register an application in the Entra ID admin center.

-1. Log in to your Azure Account through the Azure portal.
+1. Log in to your Entra ID Account through the Entra ID admin center.

 2. Select Microsoft Entra ID.